Rexshack-RedM/rsg-weaponcomp/README.md

 - Start, Stop resource

 # in config,
-- 2 notify = 'rnotify' (for send the player, and all errors in ox_lib) or all in 'ox_lib'
-- 2 menus = 'menu_base' and 'rsg-basemenu'
 - Config.RemovePrice (0 - 1) = 100 % cost remove base price
 - can show stats in /w_inspect
 - Config permision command acces menu